hawaii-desktop/hawaii/README.md

 export PATH=/opt/qt5/bin:$PATH
 ```

-Arch Linux users also need to add /opt/qt5/lib to LD_LIBRARY_PATH during the post-installation.
+Arch Linux users also need to add /opt/qt5/lib to LD_LIBRARY_PATH during the post-installation phase.
 See the [Post-installation](#post-installation) section.

 How to use it